AbsolutelyLudicrous/Misc/safely-downgrade-windows.markdown

 We'll need to run a *lot* of commands as root.
 To ensure that we don't have go typing `sudo` a whole bunch or risk having `sudo` time-out on us, just log in as root in most new terminals.

+---

 **0:**

 To boot the live Linux, you'll need access to your computer's BIOS.
 The key to access BIOS is commonly displayed on bootup.
 If not, check Google for your motherboard's BIOS key.

+From the BIOS, you should be able to select a boot medium.

+The Live Linux should show up with the manufacturer's designation for your USB stick.

+---

 **1:**